-The backgrounds of the Co 2p and Nd 3d peaks were simulated using the model described by Tougaard in reference \cite{Tougaard_good} and calculated using the recursive algorithm described in reference \cite{Struggling_1979}.
-The simulation calculates the distribution in energy of the expected losses for electrons with an initial distribution of kinetic energies, which is the photoemitted spectrum, traveling through a medium with a defined $\lambda_{IMFP}$ a distance $z$.
+The backgrounds of the Co 2p and Nd 3d peaks were simulated using the model described by Tougaard \cite{Tougaard_good} and calculated using the recursive algorithm described in Ref.\cite{Struggling_1979}.
+The simulation calculates the distribution of the energy of the expected losses for electrons with an initial distribution of kinetic energies, which is the photoemitted spectrum, traveling through a medium with a defined $\lambda_{IMFP}$ a distance $z$.
 The cross section used for a inelastic scattering event was the called "`universal cross section"', which has been broadly tested in metals.
 It only depends on the amount of energy loss, $T$, by the expression: $K(T)=\frac{BT}{\left(C^{2}+T^{2}\right)^{2}}$, where B was set to 3000 eV$^{2}$ and C=1643 eV$^{2}$.
-The dependence on the kinetic energy is through $\lambda_{IMFP}$, which sets the probability of having an inelastic scattering event after traveling a distance $z$.
-The final background was the sum of all the contributions from the different depths and kinetic energies.
-For the calculation, the simulation program was a recursive method which was initially feed with the related spectrum without a Shirley-type background and it was recurrently feed with the spectrum substracted from the obtained background in each loop until reaching the best spectrum and background fit.
-The final simulated spectrum was the sum of the simulated background and the elastically scattered spectrum whose intensity was decreased according to the expected inelastic losses events defined by $\lambda_{IMFP}$.
+The dependence on kinetic energy is through $\lambda_{IMFP}$, which sets the probability of an inelastic scattering event after traveling a distance $z$.
+The final background was the sum of all contributions from different depths and kinetic energies.
+The simulation program was a recursive method that was initially fed with the related spectrum without a Shirley-type background and it was recurrently fed with the spectrum substracted from the obtained background in each loop until the best spectrum and background fit were reached.
+The final simulated spectrum was the sum of the simulated background and elastically scattered spectrum whose intensity decreased according to the expected inelastic loss events defined by $\lambda_{IMFP}$.